BEFORE YOU GO...

 For quite some time now, regulators and law enforcers have begun taking action against fraudulent schemes and financial crimes in the betting industry.
 Failure to comply with AML regulations usually leads sports betting platforms into trouble – mostly in the form of hefty penalties that can lead them to bankruptcy.
 In addition to these concerns, sports betting platforms also fear getting their services banned along with reputational damages.
 The disastrous effect of non-compliance urges sports betting platforms to ensure the implementation of effective KYC verification.

 In case of market abuse and financial crime cases, personal liability and accountability authorities hold the firms accountable for failing to detect suspicious activities.
 For instance, three members of the senior management team at Caesars were forced to give up their licenses due to the company’s involvement in a financial crime case.
 Considering the high vulnerability of bookmakers and sports betting platforms towards money laundering and other types of financial crime, regulatory authroities and watchdogs have set the bar up high.
-The Financial Action Task Force (FATF) – an intergovernmental financial watchdog established a comprehensive framework of regulations termed ‘The FATF 2012 Recommendations’, which every country is required to implement for combating fraud, money laundering, and other predicate offences.
+The Financial Action Task Force (FATF) – an intergovernmental financial watchdog established a comprehensive framework of regulations termed ‘The FATF 2012 Recommendations’, which every country is required to implement for combating fraud, money laundering, and other predicate offenses.

-One of the key requirements of the FATF Recommendations is for sports betting platforms to adopt a risk-based approach and analyse the risks brought forth by the customers they deal with.
+One of the key requirements of the FATF Recommendations is for sports betting platforms to adopt a risk-based approach and analyze the risks brought forth by the customers they deal with.
 KYC verification has emerged as a fundamental measure taken by banks and financial institutions to streamline their operations and comply with international regulations by implementing customer due diligence (CDD) measures.
 This implies that businesses operating in the sports betting sector need to verify the identity of their customers and perform ongoing screening of business transactions and entities.

 Identifying and eliminating the risk of financial crimes particularly money laundering, identity theft, and terrorist financing requires the gaming industry to implement robust security measures.
 New and emerging technologies like AI are enhancing identity verification as well as background screening measures, ensuring that gaming services remain secure.